 The Danger of Neglecting Church

-I’m one of many Bible teachers who believe we are living in the days just prior to the Lord’s return.
-As we see the day approaching, I want to warn you about the danger of forsaking Christian fellowship as some are doing.
-Belonging to a local church has been an essential part of the Christian life since Pentecost.
-The writer of Hebrews warned 1st-century believers not to neglect to gather together, but to encourage one another in love and good deeds.
+I’m one of many Bible teachers who believe we live in the days before the Lord’s return.
+As we see the day approaching, I want to warn you about the danger of forsaking Christian fellowship, as some are doing.
+Belonging to a local church has been essential to the Christian life since Pentecost.
+The writer of Hebrews warned 1st-century believers not to neglect to gather together but to encourage one another in love and good deeds.

 Let us not neglect meeting together, as some have made a habit, but let us encourage one another, and all the more as you see the Day approaching.
 Hebrews 10:25-26